 The beautiful thing about a road trip is that it is 100% yours.
 You choose the timeline and destinations.
 You choose the adventure.

 With the help of some of our travel blogging friends, we have compiled a list of our favorite sensational roadside attractions to help you plan your next USA road trip.
+So pack your bags and let’s hit the road!

 Best USA Roadside Attractions